docker/docs/ee/dtr/index.md

 Docker Trusted Registry (DTR) is Mirantis's enterprise-grade image storage solution.
 Installed behind the firewall, either on-premises or on a virtual private cloud, DTR provides a secure environment from which users can store and manage Docker images.

-Specifically, DTR offers a wide range of benefits, including:
+Specifically, DTR offers a wide range of benefits that include:

 * [Image and Job Management](image-and-job-management)
 * [Availability](availability)